 • Strengthening linkages to additional resources, including financial and human resources.

-We approach our work with both an integrated and scaled view for depth and interconnection working around five thematic areas of;
+We approach our work with both an integrated and scaled view for depth and interconnection working around six thematic areas of;

 1. Facilitating regional and transboundary resources management, governance, conservation and sustainability.